National Construction Code changes

 Q: Where can I find more information about the changes and how they are being implemented by Plantation Homes?

-A: You can explore our Reserve Collection or home designs for all new designs that achieve a 7-star rating.
+A: You can explore our Reserve Collection or our home designs page for all new designs that achieve a 7-star rating.
 More information is available on the National Construction Code website.
 Or chat with our sales team at a display centre.

 Q: How does the NCC contribute to the creation of environmentally sustainable homes?